Cost Comparison

 Cost Tiers by State

-The following table categorizes states into cost tiers based on general trends observed in the construction and heavy equipment operation industry:
+The following table categorizes states into cost tiers based on the general patterns observed in construction and heavy equipment operation training costs.

 TierEstimated RangeStates